 Macmillan Whisky Room

-Take a walk through our Whisky Room and enjoy a dram of your favorite malt or let our bartenders guide you through our collection of hundreds of whiskys, specialty tastings and a full menu skillfully prepared to accommodate every palate.
+Come to the MacMillan Whisky Room and enjoy a dram of your favorite malt or let our bartenders guide you through our collection of hundreds of whiskies, specialty tastings and a full menu skillfully prepared to accommodate every palate.

 what is whisky

 WHERE IT COMES FROM

 Whisky can be made anywhere in the world.
 Certain countries—like Scotland, Ireland, the United States, and Canada—have regulations that govern its production.
 Get the details in our Instant Expert guides.

 The “e” or lack thereof in the word’s spelling is purely orthographical.
 Whisky is whiskey is whisky.
 Certain countries favor one spelling over the other—for example, Scotland and Canada always use “whisky,” while Ireland and the United States tend to favor “whiskey.”

 what are the different types of whisky

 1. From Scotch, Irish, Single Malt and Blend to Bourbon and Rye